Code-Institute-Submissions/Mystical-Madhya-Pradesh/README.md

 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published [site link](https://debarati-datta.github.io/Selsey-Book-Club/) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published [site link](https://debarati-datta.github.io/Mystical-Madhya-Pradesh/) in the "GitHub Pages" section.

 ## Sources
 ### This project is inspired by

-- The whiskey drop project(Code Institute) - The quotes and features section
+- The whiskey drop project(Code Institute) - The callout section and the itinerary request

 - The Resume project(Code Institute)- The navbar design

-- The Love Running project(Code Institute) - The contact form

-- The text for recycle books was copied from [link](https://wasteless.zerowastescotland.org.uk)

 - [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.